idptools/metapredict/README.md

 For disorder predictions using our server, please see: https://metapredict.net

+## What's new?

+The most recent update to metapredict on March 15, 2023 introduced multiprocessing support to the command-line interface (you're welcome, Jeff).
+This is only implemented for the CLI at this time. **We were able to predict disorder in the entire human proteome in about 4 minutes with metapredict V2 and in about 2 minutes using legacy metapredict!** *We didn't even have to close the 40 chrome tabs we definitely had to have open for testing.* If there is additional interest in speeding up other functionality by using multiple cores, let us know!

 ## How to cite metapredict

 If you use metapredict for your work, please cite the metapredict paper -